 My Parents Were Already Senior Citizens When I Hit Puberty

 My parents were older.
-I don't mean, old by the time I left for college — dad retired after 45 years of work, and had heart surgery, by the time I was eleven.
-By the time most of my friends were dealing with their parents' midlife crises, I was watching mine navigate things that most families don't face until much later: specialists, prescription lists that took up a whole sheet of paper, conversations with myself and my older siblings about what happens if one (or both) of them couldn't make decisions for themselves anymore.
+I don't mean, old by the time I left for college — dad retired after 45 years of work, and had heart surgery, before my twelfth birthday.
+By the time most of my friends were dealing with their parents' midlife crises, I was watching mine navigate things that most families don't face until much later: specialists, Tupperware containers filled with medicine bottles, conversations with myself and my older siblings about what happens if one (or both) of them couldn't make decisions for themselves anymore.

 They had great doctors, and they trusted those doctors.
 But far too often it felt like they were doing what the doctor wanted, solely because they recommended it.
 Studies show that patient outcomes are improved when they understand the situation and treatment.
 Doctors try their best, but people need accurate information, delivered in a way that made sense.